J1ngaling/blockchain-developer-bootcamp-final-project/README.md

 ### Advantages to current TradFi:
-    * Real-time review and access of ownership history and credentials
+    - Real-time review and access of ownership history and credentials
-    * Transparency of terms and details of the transactions
+    - Transparency of terms and details of the transactions
-    * Increased efficiency instead of using vehicle titles
+    - Increased efficiency instead of using vehicle titles
-    * Removal of central governmental authorities that cause delays and additional costs
+    - Removal of central governmental authorities that cause delays and additional costs

-# Final Project: Automated rental agreements
+# Final Project: Vehicle Purchases

 ## Deployed version url:
     https://round-breeze-3568.on.fleek.co/